-The chief of police is the chief executive officer of UMBPD and reports directly to the UMB chief business and finance officer and vice president.
+The chief of police is the chief executive officer of UMBPD and reports directly to the UMB senior vice president and chief business and finance officer.
 The chief of police is responsible for the overall management and administration of the department, including operational efficiency, budgeting, planning, responding to the needs and inquiries of the public, and maintaining interactions with city, state, and federal agencies.